stevedekorte/ActorKit/README.txt

 About

-	ActorKit is a framework for multithreaded actors with transparent futures in Objective-C.
+	ActorKit is a very lightweight (under 300 semicolons) framework for multithreaded actors with transparent futures in Objective-C.

 ActorProxy